Fabianexe/SlaPPy/docs/README.md

 ![select_basecall_group](https://raw.githubusercontent.com/Fabianexe/SlaPPy/master/pictures/basecall_group.png "select basecall group")

-## Help

-You can activate the help function in the lower left corner.

 ## Display options

 You can activate stack traces under Graph Options to display the probabilities for the different nucleotides.
 Also it is possible to normalize the value of current to 1.